 After graduating from PYC's teacher training in 2016, I was armed with a robust knowledge of the pregnant body and the confidence to teach this population.
-What impressed me the most was not only my ability to lead a great prenatal yoga class, but how valuable this information was when an expecting mom showed up in an open level class.
-I was able to suggest specific modifications based on what we were doing that day, and even give informed recommendations for home care remedies based on her unique aches and pains.
+What impressed me the most was not only my ability to lead a great prenatal yoga class, but how valuable this information was when an expecting parent showed up to an open level class.
+I was able to give specific modifications based on my class plan, and tailor those suggestions to my pregnant students' unique aches and pains.
 As a yoga teacher, any opportunity to set myself apart is valuable to my career and my students.

-I am a prenatal yoga teacher, Lamaze childbirth educator, labor suppport doula and self proclaimed "birth and anatomy geek".
+I am a prenatal yoga teacher, Lamaze childbirth educator, labor support doula and self-proclaimed "birth and anatomy geek".

 Drawing on my experience as a prenatal yoga teacher, labor support doula, childbirth educator and mother, I support the pregnant person with functional yoga asana to create a functional birth and ease into parenthood feeling empowered and honored on this sacred journey of birth and beyond.

-For the past 12 years I have had the honor of training hundreds of new prenatal yoga teacher as they started on their journey to supporting new and expectant parents.
+For the past 12 years, I have had the honor of training hundreds of new prenatal yoga teachers as they started on their journey to supporting new and expectant parents.

-I look forward to working with you as you continue to enhance your teaching skills to teach to everybody who walks into yours class.
+I look forward to working with you as you continue to enhance your teaching skills to teach to everybody who walks into your class.